ibm-cloud-docs/FileStorage/adjustable-iops.md

                                 volumes] ***If no IOPS value is specified, the original IOPS value of the volume will be used.***
-                                Requirements: [If original IOPS/GB
-                                for the volume is less than 0.3, new IOPS/GB must also be less than 0.3.
-If original IOPS/GB for the volume is greater than or equal to 0.3, new IOPS/GB for the volume must also be greater than or equal to 0.3.]
   -t, --new-tier [0.25|2|4|10]  Endurance Storage Tier (IOPS per GB) [only for
                                 endurance volumes] ***If no tier is specified, the original tier of the volume will be used.***
-                                Requirements: [If original IOPS/GB
-                                for the volume is 0.25, new IOPS/GB for the volume must also be 0.25.
-If original IOPS/GB for the volume is greater than 0.25, new IOPS/GB for the volume must also be greater than 0.25.]
   -h, --help                    Show this message and exit.
 ```